UnicoLab/FlowyML/docs/core/context.md

 ### How It Works

-1. **Parameter Matching**: UniFlow inspects each step function's signature
+1. **Parameter Matching**: flowyml inspects each step function's signature
 2. **Context Lookup**: For each parameter, it checks if a matching key exists in the context
 3. **Automatic Injection**: If found, the value is injected when calling the step
 4. **Type Validation**: Type hints are used to validate injected values